Skip to content

 About this role

 Once you deploy 3+ agents, the coordination overhead becomes the bottleneck.
-OMNA runs that coordination as a peer agent, not as a wrapper that requires re-tuning every constitution.
+OMNA runs that coordination as a peer agent, not as a surrounding system that requires re-tuning every constitution.

 Areas of focus